 External shot of the Columbia University Russ Berrie Medical Science Pavilion

-Columbia University is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Columbia University is one of seventeen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Robin Goland, MD, the TrialNet team at Columbia University is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team